Norman Scribner

-Norman Orville Scribner (February 25, 1936 – March 22, 2015) was an American conductor, composer, pianist and organist.
-He was most widely known as the founder of The Choral Arts Society of Washington, and as its artistic director for over 45 years.
+Norman Orville Scribner (February 25, 1936 – March 22, 2015) was an American conductor, composer, pianist, and organist.
+He was most widely known as the founder of the Choral Arts Society of Washington, where he served as artistic director for over forty-five years.

 Biography

 Scribner was born on February 25, 1936, in Washington, D.C., the son of a Maryland clergyman appointed the year before he was born.
 While in high school, he would "rac[e] to the church at 4 a.m. each morning to practice scales," but following his father's death, "financial necessity compelled him to focus on more lucrative forms of music making: church jobs."
 He attended the Peabody Conservatory of Music in Baltimore, graduating with honors in 1961.
 He studied organ with Paul Callaway and music theory with Walter Spencer Huffman.
 While still a student at Peabody, he formed the Baltimore Choral Society and "[s]o perfection-oriented was he that he held sectionals for a junior choir and rigorous auditions" for the group.